 The provisions of Chapter 115, P.L.
-1997 of the Pension Security Legislation permitted the State to pay off the unfunded accrued liabilities from the proceeds of pension obligation bonds and to use any excess valuation assets to reduce required normal contributions payable by the System up to 100% of excess assets through the July 1, 2001 valuation, and on a declining maximum percentage of excess assets basis thereafter (84% for the July 1, 2002 valuation).
+1997 of the Pension Security Legislation permitted the State to pay off the unfunded accrued liabilities from the proceeds of pension obligation bonds and to use any excess valuation assets to reduce required normal contributions payable by the System up to 100% of excess assets through the July 1, 2001 valuation, and on a declining maximum percentage of excess assets basis thereafter (68% for the July 1, 2003 valuation).
+In addition, the valuation was prepared on the basis of the revised actuarial assumptions that were determined from the July 1, 1999 to June 30, 2002 Experience Study.
+The valuation also reflects the funding policy provisions of Chapter 122, P.L.
+2003 (Appropriation Act of 2003) which reduced the required fiscal year 2004 contribution of \$16,777,190 by 80% to \$3,355,438.
+Finally, the report incorporates the provisions of Chapter 54, P.L.
+2002 which allowed retiring members to elect a reduced retirement allowance which provides for a survivor benefit.

-A required contribution of \$16,777,190 was required for the fiscal year beginning July 1, 2003.
-There was an unfunded accrued liability payment of \$374,139 and a normal contribution of \$16,403,051.
+A contribution of \$20,540,242 was required for the fiscal year beginning July 1, 2004.
+There was an unfunded accrued liability payment of \$2,850,775 and a normal contribution of \$17,689,477.

 The underlying demographic data is maintained and provided by the New Jersey Division of Pensions and Benefits.
-The data is analyzed by Buck for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.
+The data is analyzed by Mellon Human Resources and Investor Solutions for internal completeness and consistency and compared with the prior valuation data to again ensure consistency.

 As stipulated in the statutes, an actuarial investigation of the mortality, experience of the members and beneficiaries of the Judicial Retirement System is made once in every three-year period.
-The contributions for the fiscal year beginning July 1, 2003 were calculated using the revised actuarial assumptions that were determined from the July 1, 1996-June 30, 1999 Experience Study, projected unit credit funding method, a salary scale assumption of 5.95% per year and an interest rate of 8.75% (which was used in accordance with the directive of the State Treasurer issued in 1994 under the terms of chapter 62, P.L.
+The contributions for the fiscal year beginning July 1, 2004 were calculated using the revised actuarial assumptions that were determined from the July 1, 1999 to June 30, 2002 Experience Study, projected unit credit funding method, a salary scale assumption of 5.95% per year and an interest rate of 8.75% (which was used in accordance with the directive of the State Treasurer issued in 1994 under the terms of chapter 62, P.L.
 1994).
 The asset valuation method used was a five-year average of market values with write-up.
 This method takes into account appreciation (depreciation) in investments in order to smooth asset values by averaging the excess of the actual over the expected income, on a market value basis, over a five year period.